Prince Kuhio Plaza: History

+In 2022, it was reported that negotiations between land owner DHHL and Prince Kuhio Plaza were in dispute.
+The dispute stems from Act 236, passed the previous year, which is disputed by the US Congress in regards to allowing the DHHL to create long term leases.
+Additionally, DHHL cites that the lack of Hawaiian cultural activities on the property, which was part of the land agreement, is the reason for not extending the lease; When a hearing was in October 2022, it received mostly negative testimony.
+The current agreement would let Prince Kuhio Plaza lease the land through 2042; The mall is seeking a lease extension until 2082.

 Layout

 Main building

 The main building is an indoor mall.
 Each wing of the mall has an anchor space and additional tenants, along with an entrance and exit.
 The mall has a dedicated food court area is located on the north side of the building, which features seating and tables for customers.
 Various events are held at the mall's stage, located in the center of the mall.

 Additional buildings

 In addition to the main building, a strip mall is located on the east side of the mall, which includes chains such as Jamba Juice and Starbucks.
 A fast food space is located next to the mall, which is currently occupied by KFC (Kentucky Fried Chicken).
 On the west side of the mall, a commercial office building is located, housing tenants such as Longs Drugs and Tractor Supply Company.
 An additional retail building is located on the southeast side of the mall, which was constructed in 2017 after the closure of a Hilo Hattie store in 2016.
 The building houses multiple tenants, including, as of 2025, a Genki Sushi, Verizon, and a Spectrum store.